Will Insurance Cover My Roof Replacement?

 If you’ve discussed your roof’s repair needs with your contractor and insurance agent and found a path forward, it’s time to start the claim process with your insurance company.

 Contact your insurance agent to review your policy and confirm what is covered.
 They can guide you through the claims process, explain your deductible and provide insight into any potential limitations or exclusions.
-Be sure to document the damage with photos and notes to support your insurance claim.
 Then, file your claim.

 Your insurance company will likely require an inspection to assess the damage and estimate the repair or replacement costs.
-You can also request an independent estimate from a trusted roofing contractor to compare with the insurance adjuster’s assessment.
+Have a reputable roofing contractor inspect the damage.
+They can provide a detailed report and estimate for the repair or replacement, which will be useful when the insurance adjuster assesses the damage.
 Multiple estimates ensure you receive fair coverage for necessary repairs.

 Select a Contractor